watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Containers and DevOps.md

     sudo az aks install-cli --install-location /usr/local/bin/kubectl
     ```
-    Note you may see this message but try kubectl version to confirm cli is working
+    >**Note**: You may see this message but try kubectl version to confirm cli is working.

     ![In this screenshot of a Command Prompt window, installing kubectl.](media/b4-image61.png)